DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 What will this policy configuration do?

+* the action tells the policy to decrypt
-* No source property is specified, therefore this policy configuration will encrypt the message.content.
+* The source property is specified, therefore this policy will decrypt the value found in the context variable "ciphertext".
-* Because there is a decode-source property, the policy will base64-decode the message.content to derive the cipher text.
+* Because there is a decode-source property, the policy will base64-decode the value of "ciphertext" to derive the actual byte array for the ciphertext.
 * Specifying the key and iv, rather than a passphrase means that the policy will use these data directly.
 There is no PBKDF2 iteration.
 The key and the iv are both passed as hex-encoded strings, and the policy decodes them accordingly, based on decode-hex and decode-iv.
 * no mode or padding specified, so AES/CBC/PKCS5Padding is used.
 * The result is decoded via UTF-8 to produce a plain string.
 (This only works if the original clear text was a plain string).